-According to a study done at the Kellogg School of Management at Northwestern University, employers tend to seek new employees in much the same way they seek friends or romantic partners.
+According to a study done at Northwestern University, employers tend to seek new employees in much the same way that they seek friends or romantic partners.
 This means they prioritize cultural fit ahead of qualifications.

 How does this apply to going above and beyond in your virtual workplace?
 Simply put, be an enjoyable person.

 Make small talk a part of your workday.
-Taking an extra few minutes to be a friendly face in your virtual workplace is more than worth the payoff in cooperation and support you’ll get from your teammates when you need it most.
+Taking a few extra minutes to be a friendly face in your virtual workplace is more than worth the payoff in cooperation and support you’ll get from your teammates.

 A willingness to figure things out on your own is essential for successful remote workers.
 Always ask for help when needed, but do a quick check-in before foisting those questions onto someone else.
 Your teammates will appreciate it.

 Yes, I know.
-Communication is the dead horse we continue to beat in this remote work world.
+Communication is the dead horse we continue to beat in the remote work world.
 But we do this because it’s so important!